Truck mix Truck Tralier Truck Truck Truck JCB

 Reinforced Brick Lintels

-The bricks are so arranged that a 2 to 3cm wide space is left length-wise between adjacent bricks for the insertion of the reinforcement bar.
+The bricks are so arranged that a 20 to 30 mm wide space is left length-wise between adjacent bricks for the insertion of the reinforcement bar.
 The gap or joint is filled with 1:3 cement mortar.
-Vertical shear stirrups of 8dia TMT bar are provided in every third joint.
+Vertical shear stirrups 12 Properties of Good Building Stone: Comprehensive Guideof 8dia TMT bar are provided in every third joint.
 Main reinforcement bars are provided at the bottom of the lintel consisting of 10dia TMT bars which are cranked up at the ends.

 Steel Lintels